TreyWW/MyFinances/README.md

 #### Getting Started

-View our documentation to get started [https://docs.strelix.org/MyFinances](https://docs.strelix.org/MyFinances)
+View our documentation for further instruction [https://docs.strelix.org/MyFinances](https://docs.strelix.org/MyFinances)

 Thank you for your contributions!